International

 Legislative Power

-The legislative power belongs to the bicameral National Assembly, which consists of an elected Council of Representatives (40 seats) and the Consultative Council (Shure, 40 seats), whose members are appointed by the King.
+Legislative power in Bahrain is held by the bicameral National Assembly, which comprises two chambers: the Council of Representatives, with 40 members elected by popular vote, and the Consultative Council (Shura Council), with 40 members appointed by the King.

 +